Tasnimul-Sharan/manufacturer-website-client-side/README.md

 * In the Home page created header, banner, manufacturrer parts, review, contract us, Business summery, services.
 * implemented email-password based authentication and one social authentication system.And error messages.

 - After login, a user can place the order.
-An user can see their products on my order page and give feedback by ratings.
+An user can see their products on my order page and give feedback by ratings.Implemented payment process.
-- implemented payment process.

 * implemented jwt token in client side and verify it in server side.
 * Maked the full website responsive for mobile device and large device.
 * created two extra section one is customers review and second is why to choose us.